DDC polls in J&K 'moment of pride' for India, says Modi | Politics

-Prime Minister Narendra Modi asserted on Saturday that free and transparent DDC polls in Jammu and Kashmir coupled with voters' keen participation are a ''moment of pride'' for India, while hitting back at his rivals for giving him ''lessons in democracy''.
-In a swipe at Rahul Gandhi, who alleged recently that there is no democracy in India, Modi said while his government has completed three-tier panchayat polls in Jammu and Kashmir in over a year of the region becoming a union territory, the Congress dispensation in Puducherry has not carried out local body elections despite a Supreme Court order.
+Prime Minister Narendra Modi asserted on Saturday that free and transparent DDC polls in Jammu and Kashmir coupled with voters' keen participation are a ''moment of pride'' for India while hitting back at his rivals for giving him ''lessons in democracy''.
+In a swipe at Rahul Gandhi, who alleged recently that there is no democracy in India, Modi said that while his government completed three-tier panchayat polls in Jammu and Kashmir in over a year of the region becoming a union territory, the Congress dispensation in Puducherry did not conduct local body elections despite a Supreme Court order.

-Launching the Ayushman Bharat scheme via a video-conference to extend health insurance benefits to all residents of Jammu and Kashmir, he said the three-tier panchayat system has fully taken shape here, describing it as a realisation of Mahatma Gandhi's dream of 'gram swaraj' (village self-rule).
+Launching the Ayushman Bharat scheme via a video-conference to extend health insurance benefits to all residents of Jammu and Kashmir, he said the three-tier panchayat system has fully taken shape in the UT, describing it as a realisation of Mahatma Gandhi's dream of 'gram swaraj' (village self-rule).
 He then added that he would like to share his pain before the nation on this occasion.

 ''Some people in Delhi curse Modi day in and day out and hurl abuses.
 They regularly offer me lessons in democracy.
 I want to show them the mirror today,'' he said, blasting the Congress for not undertaking the local polls in Puducherry. ''The party of those teaching me democracy is in power in Puducherry,'' the prime minister said, without naming the Congress, which has been ruling the UT since 2016.